3mcd/harmony-ecs/README.md

 # harmony-ecs

-An archetypal ECS focused on compatibility and performance.
-Harmony has a small footprint, making it a good set of building blocks to make a full ECS with.
+An Entity-Component-System (ECS) focused on compatibility and performance.
+Harmony has a small footprint, making it a good set of building blocks to create a full ECS with.

-I wrote a short article that describes the motivation for this project called _[ECS in JS – Storage Mechanisms](https://javelin.hashnode.dev/ecs-in-js-storage-mechanisms)_.

-Harmony will eventually be incorporated into [Javelin](https://github.com/3mcd/javelin), a more feature-rich ECS focused on multiplayer game development.
-Use at your own risk: the library is in a phase of early development so things will break often!

 ## Features

-- Written in TypeScript
 - Hybrid struct-of-array `{x: [0]}` and array-of-struct `[{x: 0}]` storage
-- Data flexibility e.g., `1.23` and `{position: {x: 1.23}}` are both valid components
+- Scalar and complex components e.g., `1.23` and `{position: {x: 1.23}}`
 - Fast iteration and mutation ([benchmarks](https://github.com/3mcd/ecs-benchmark/tree/harmony-ecs))
-- Fast insert/relocate and auto-updating queries via [connected archetype graph](./graph.png)
+- Fast insert/relocate and auto-updating queries thanks to a [connected archetype graph](./graph.png)
 - Compatible with third-party libraries like Three.js, Cannon, etc.

 ## Installation